precice/precice.github.io/content/docs/tooling/tooling-cli.md

 precice-cli version
 ```

-This subcommand displays the version of installed subcomponents of the cli and the version of the installed precice library.
+This subcommand displays the version of the precice-cli and all preCICE-related dependencies.
+If the preCICE library is installed, it also shows its version and configuration.

 ### profiling